-As you likely know by now, Plastic SCM is a full featured DVCS (Distributed Version Control Software).
+Plastic SCM is a full-featured DVCS (Distributed Version Control Software).
 And, Plastic SCM also speaks the Git network protocol.

-Plastic SCM is able to push and pull changes directly to any remote Git server.
-This is because Plastic supports the https:// and git:// protocols for both pushing and pulling changesets.
+Plastic SCM can push and pull changes directly to any remote Git server.
+This is because Plastic supports the https:// and git:// protocols for pushing and pulling changesets.

 This feature immediately turns Plastic SCM into a DVCS fully compatible with Git.
-The advantages of this means that you can use Plastic or Git on your workstation, and still participate on Git projects (GitHub, CodePlex and many more).
+The advantage of this is that you can use Plastic or Git on your workstation and still participate in Git projects (GitHub, CodePlex, and many more).

 What is GitSync?